habitat-sh/habitat/BUILDER_DEV.md

 # Builder Services Development Environment

+## NOTE

+This is currently only meant for the Habitat internal team.
+There is work in progress to support builder dev environments that do not require Habitat internal team secrets - stay tuned!

 ## Overview

 This document captures the steps to start and run a Builder environment for development.
 The builder environment includes the builder services, as well as the depot web site.